 - Be deeply suspicious while you’re online!
 If you get an email from a company telling you to change your password, don’t click the link, go directly to what you know is their legitimate website.

 - NEVER download attachments from sources you’re unfamiliar with, even if you’ve been convinced you’ve won $1000!

-- Use a VPN solution like Express VPN for all your online activity, to increase your security and privacy, and make it harder for people to learn about you and what you do online – it could be used against you by a criminal or provide some extra clues for a phishing attack.
+- Use a VPN solution recommended here for all your online activity, to increase your security and privacy, and make it harder for people to learn about you and what you do online – it could be used against you by a criminal or provide some extra clues for a phishing attack.
 You’ll find a list of recommended VPNs for Windows here and for Mac here.

 - Use antivirus software and keep it up to date – and yes that does apply to Mac users!

 - Never reveal anything to do with your online life to anyone who calls you on the phone.
 Microsoft will never phone you because they’ve discovered a problem on your computer.